 Where there is evidence of poor practice the IRO should, wherever practicable, address these issues through the normal channels, contacting the social worker's manager and where necessary their Quality and Review Manager.

 - If no resolution is reached at this stage or if the IRO deems the matter more serious a formal problem resolution should be initiated to the relevant Children's Social Care Manager with an appropriate timescale set.
 The Problem Resolution will be escalated through the management structure until resolution is achieved;

-- If there is still no resolution, the matter should be brought to the attention of the Chief Executive.
+- If there is still no resolution, the matter should be brought to the attention of the Director of Children's Services.

 The IRO has the authority to refer the case to CAFCASS at any point during this process where he/she considers it appropriate to do so and must consider a referral to CAFCASS where, having drawn any failures as set out above to the attention of persons of appropriate seniority in the local authority, the issues have not been addressed to his or her satisfaction within a reasonable period of time.
 The relevant manager should record a response via forms or Problem Resolution meeting to be arranged if felt appropriate.
 The IRO will resolve the process via forms once a satisfactory outcome has been met.